gonski/wekitunenator/README.md

 ### HandPose-OSC
 For the hand tracking we are using [handPoseOSC](https://github.com/faaip/HandPose-OSC) by [@faiip](https://github.com/faaip/).

-Double click on HandPose-OSC application.
+Double click on `HandPose-OSC` application.
 You will see a little black window, which needs to be open although you cannot interact with it.

 <div style="text-align:center"><img src="./.bin/HandPose-OSC.png"/></div>

 This application will start processing information from your camera, to extract the points of your hand.
 Now you can open the OSC handler.

 ### OSC handler
-Double click on `handlerOSC/handlerOSC.app`, which will run a java application.
+Double click on `handlerOSCapp`, which will run a java application.
 If HandPose-OSC is also running, you will be able to see the points of your hand –if you are showing it to your camera– in green, on top of a black background.
 Something like this:

 <div style="text-align:center"><img src="./.bin/handlerOSC.png"/></div>

 Select your MIDI input device and press `UPDATE`.
 The FX switches are controlled by MIDI pitch indexes 0, 1, 2, 3 and 4.
-The REC, TRAIN and RUN buttons can be modified with MIDI pitch indexes 5, 6 and 7.
+The `REC`, `TRAIN` and `RUN` buttons can be modified with MIDI pitch indexes 5, 6 and 7.

 ### Wekinator
 You can download Wekinator [here](http://www.wekinator.org/downloads/).
 Once downloaded, open the program and select `File>Open project...`.